DavidovQC/blog/_posts/2025-07-15-one-plus-one-plus-one.md

 <center>What is $1+1+1+...\ =\ ?$</center>
 <br>
-I've found that most people, even mathematically-inclined folk, are contented with the answer "$\infty$" -- and so was I, until I learned about Ordinal and Surreal numbers -- these are classes of numbers which contain all of the regular counting numbers $\mathbb{N} = \\{ 0, 1, 2, 3, 4,... \\}$, as well as more exotic elements, some of which we will meet today.
+I've found that most people, even mathematically-inclined folk, are contented with the answer "$\infty$" -- and so was I, until I learned about [ordinal](https://en.wikipedia.org/wiki/Ordinal_number) and [surreal](https://en.wikipedia.org/wiki/Surreal_number) numbers -- these are classes of numbers which contain all of the regular counting numbers $\mathbb{N} = \\{ 0, 1, 2, 3, 4,... \\}$, as well as more exotic elements, some of which we will meet today.
 When I learned about them in high school, I thought these number systems might help us to extend sums like these, after all, I had seen how infinite sums such as:

 $$\frac{1}{2}+\frac{1}{4}+\frac{1}{8}+...\ = 1$$